Hen00af/minishell/README.md

 this is a project making bash like program.

-this include function to deal these
+this include function to deal these builtin command "cd"
+"pwd"
+"env"
+"echo" with option "-n"
+"